fwolfst/aoc/2021/README.md

 inverse of the first and extract the consecutive filtering.
 With that, boil it down from 70 loc to 45 loc (including the boiling plate).

+## Puzzle Day IV

+How to track the "hit" spaces on the board?
+How to figure out when a row or column is fully matched?

+Instead of tracking that and out of the laziness to look up how `Matrix` works, I wanted to proceed quickly and added an additional row and column to each "board"-array-of-arrays.
+So in the last column and the last row I would store how many hits have been within this row/column.
+As numbers are never drawn twice, I can figure out a winning board by looking at the last column/row.
+This makes calculating the score unintuive though: first I have to figure out which number where hit, second I have to remove the last column and row.

+Part 2 did not add very much to the table.

 # The Takeaways/Learned-Agains